 If your device is overheating or the battery life is much shorter than normal, it could indicate that it is running malware in the background.

-How to Protect Your Mobile Device
+How to Protect Your Device

 If you can identify the signs of a MiTM attack, that’s a great first step in protecting your device.
 Awareness of your digital surroundings is another way to keep your device and PII safe.
 Steer clear of websites that look sloppy, and do not stream or download content from unofficial sites.
 Malware is often hidden in links on dubious sites.
+Try your best to stick to sites that have URLs beginning with “https.”
+The “s” stands for “secure.”
+Though not all “https” sites are guaranteed secure, they are generally more trustworthy than plain “http” sites.

 To safeguard your Wi-Fi connection, protect your home router with a strong password or passphrase.
 When connecting to public Wi-Fi, confirm with the hotel or café’s staff their official Wi-Fi network name.
 Then, make sure to connect to a virtual private network (VPN).
 A VPN encrypts your online activity, which makes it impossible for someone to digitally eavesdrop.
+Never access your personal information when on an unprotected public Wi-Fi network.
+Leave your online banking and shopping for when you’re back on a locked network or VPN you can trust.

 Finally, a comprehensive antivirus software can clean up your device of malicious programs it might have contracted.

 McAfee+ Ultimate includes unlimited VPN and antivirus, plus a whole lot more to keep all your devices safe.
-It also includes web protection that alerts you to suspicious websites, identity monitoring, and daily credit reports to help you browse safely and keep on top of any threats to your identity or credit.
+It also includes web protection that alerts you to suspicious websites, identity monitoring, and monthly credit reports to help you browse safely and keep on top of any threats to your identity or credit.

-A cybercriminal’s prize for winning a mobile scheme of monkey in the middle is your personal information.
+A cybercriminal’s prize for winning a digital scheme of monkey in the middle is your personal information.
 With preparation and excellent digital protection tools on your team, you can make sure you emerge victorious and safe.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.